cnheider/warg/README.md

 - A class for executing any 'heavy' function asynchronously storing any results in a bounded queue.
 Note: communication and organisation is costly, intended for heavy processing functions and general queuing.

+- A class for displaying GTK toasts (Notifications, Dialogs...)

+- A set of utility functions for parsing/sanitising python config files, and presenting attributes using common python conventions and practices.

+# Disclaimer
+Use warg with caution, some features might break as python naturally evolves.
+Warg uses some advanced feature of python and sometimes abuses notation/syntax, with some pretty hard assumptions on input and interaction.
+___
+> With great power comes great responsibility
+___